Upside-Down Apple Cake With Whipped Cream – Mom’s Astonishing “Welcome Home” Delight

 The first glimpse of the cake was reason enough to forget sailing the oceans.
 After all, the cruise ships will always furrow the seas, and I will get a new contract until I decide it is time for a career change or settling on firm land.
 It was time I enjoyed my vacation!

 At least it is how it used to be, this still being a memoir an’ all.
 The moment of writing recalls times other than the doomed years of the pandemic, which managed to halt a prosperous cruising industry among all the bad things that came out of it!

 That was the story; let’s get to the recipe I still make today since I now own my mom’s old, handwritten recipe book!

 Ingredients for Upside-Down Apple Cake With Whipped Cream:

 For the sponge:

 For the filling:

-100g ground nuts (any kind or a mix, as long as you don’t have an allergy to nuts!)
+Nuts coarsely grounded (walnuts or a mix, as long as you don’t have an allergy to nuts!)

-Mulled wine spices: ground cinnamon, clove, aniseed
+Mulled wine spices: ground cinnamon, clove, aniseed, nutmeg, ginger.

 For the syrup: